ethereum/evmone/README.md

 #### Characteristic of evmone

 1. Exposes the [EVMC] API.
-2. The direct call threading is the dispatch method used - a loaded EVM program is a table with pointers to functions implementing virtual instructions.
+2. The _indirect call threading_ is the dispatch method used -
+   a loaded EVM program is a table with pointers to functions implementing virtual instructions.
 3. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.